KhassTeam/image-workshop/README.md

 Simple image editor, implemented with Delphi programming language.

-No special libraries have been used in this project, so it was a good practice for us to learn image enhancement algorithms.
+No special libraries have been used in this project, so it was good practice for us to learn image enhancement and image processing algorithms in middle school.

 ## Screenshots